JanssenProject/jans/docs/janssen-server/install/README.md

 ## Databases

-The Janssen Project gives you a few options to store data: MySQL, Postgres, Couchbase, Amazon Aurora, and Spanner.
+The Janssen Project gives you a few options to store data: MySQL, Postgres, Couchbase, and Amazon Aurora.
 You can also configure an in-memory cache server like Redis.
 Sometimes installation and configuration of this database is included in the setup process.
 Sometimes, you need to setup the database ahead of time.
 Please refer to the database instructions specific for your